Cynthia Moreno

-Flavia Antonia Moreno León (born July 23, 1970) is a Mexican Luchadora, or female professional wrestler, best known under the ring name Cynthia Moreno (sometimes spelled "Cinthia Moreno") She is working for Lucha Libre AAA Worldwide (AAA).
-Moreno is a part of an extended wrestling family that includes her father Alfonso Moreno, her brother who wrestles as El Oriental and her sisters, Esther, Alda, and Rossy Moreno.
+Flavia Antonia Moreno León (born July 23, 1970) is a Mexican professional wrestler, best known under the ring name Cynthia Moreno (sometimes spelled "Cinthia Moreno") She is working for Lucha Libre AAA Worldwide (AAA).
+Moreno is a part of an extended professional wrestling family that includes her father Alfonso Moreno, her brother who wrestles as El Oriental and her sisters, Esther, Alda, and Rossy Moreno.
 She is a former two-time holder of the AAA World Mixed Tag Team Championship with her brother El Oriental.

 Professional wrestling career

+Consejo Mundial de Lucha Libre (1987–1997)

 Flavia Antonia Moreno León is the daughter of Alfonso "Acorazado" (Spanish for "Battleship") Moreno and was trained by her father as well as by Pepe Casas for her professional wrestling career.
 She made her debut in 1987 in Arena Azteca Budoka in Nezahualcoyotl, Mexico State, the building her father promoted at the time, under the name Cynthia Moreno.

+All Japan Women's Pro-Wrestling (early 1990s)

 In the early 1990s Cynthia and her sister Esther Moreno travelled to Japan to wrestle for All Japan Women's Pro-Wrestling.
 On April 21, 1991, the Moreno sisters defeated Etsuko Mita and Mima Shimoda to win the AJW Tag Team Championship, making them the first Mexican team to hold a championship in Mexico.
 They would hold the titles until August 2, 1991 where they lost the title to Takako Inoue and Mariko Yoshida.
 After returning to Mexico she began working for Consejo Mundial de Lucha Libre (CMLL), occasionally touring in Japan.

+Lucha Libre AAA (1997–2014)

 In 1997, she left CMLL to work for Lucha Libre AAA Worldwide (AAA) along with her sisters Esther, Alda and Rossy.
 She made her first pay-per-view appearance for AAA as Cynthia, Alda and Esther Moreno lost to the team of their sister Rossy, Xóchitl Hamada and Miss Janeth as part of the 1999 Verano de Escandalo.
 At the 1999 Guerra de Titanes event Cinthia and Alda teamed up with Faby Apache to defeat Rossy, Miss Janeth and Tiffany.
 She participated in the 2000 Reina de Reinas tournament, but was defeated in the semi-final by Xochitl Hamada.
 The following year she competed in the Reina de Reinas tournament once again, but was unable to make it past the semi-final match.